 Table of Contents

-Sharbat Banafsha or Gul Banafsha Sharbat is a sweet herbal preparation.
+Sharbat Banafsha or Gul Banafsha Sharbat is sweet herbal preparation.
 The chief ingredient of this medicine is Banafaha or Viola odorata.
-Sharbat or sherbet means the sweet drink, prepared from decoction, infusion, and water extract of either dry fruits or herbs or seeds etc. The word Sharbat is derived from the Arabic Sarba, which means Drink.
+Sharbat or sherbet means the sweet drink, prepared from decoction, infusion, and water extract of either dry fruits or herbs or seeds, etc. The word Sharbat is derived from the Arabic Sarba, which means Drink.

 - Synonyms: Sharbat-e-Banafsha, Sharbat-e-Banaphsha